Particular/docs.particular.net/transports/msmq/uninstalling-msmq.md

 ---

 The Platform Installer and the NServiceBus.PowerShell modules provide a simple mechanism for installing and configuring the MSMQ service to suit NServiceBus.
-Particular does not provide an uninstall for this as there are inbuilt removal options within the Windows Operating system.
+Particular does not provide an uninstall for this as there are built-in removal options within the Windows operating system.

-The removal instructions vary depend on the operating system and are detailed below.
+The removal instructions vary depending on the operating system and are detailed below.

 ## Before proceeding